Bet on every NFL Week 8 game at best betting sites, top betting apps

-How to bet on NFL Week 8: Where to bet, best betting sites, promos for Giants-Eagles, Steelers-Packers
+How to bet on NFL Week 8: Where to bet, best betting sites, promos for Eagles-Giants, Steelers-Packers

 Here's how to bet on the Week 8 NFL schedule, including Broncos vs. Cowboys and Commanders vs. Chiefs

 The Week 8 NFL schedule continues on Sunday with an 11-game slate, including Giants vs. Eagles (-7.5), Bills vs. Panthers (+7) and Cowboys vs. Broncos (-3.5).
 Aaron Rodgers and the Pittsburgh Steelers (+3) welcome the Green Bay Packers to town on Sunday Night Football, while the Monday Night Football matchup is Chiefs (-12.5) vs. Commanders.
-Among the notable players who are inactive for Week 8 are Eagles wide receiver AJ Brown, 49ers quarterback Brock Purdy and Comamanders QB Jayden Daniels.
+The highest over/under on Sunday's NFL slate is 51.5 points in Cowboys vs. Broncos.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 8 can read more below, along with picks for some of the biggest games.